juanburgos/100-days-of-code/log.md

 ### Day10  #100DaysOfCode

-Felt pretty cool to understand what I have learned so far and use it to do a simple - but useful- task.
+Felt pretty cool to understand what I have learnt so far and use it to do a simple - but useful- task.
 To Greet a user while making sure their name is cased correctly no matter how they input it. 👨🏻‍💻 Hells yeah! 🍻 #BeerTime

 `var yourName = prompt('What is your name?');` `yourName = yourName.slice(0, 1).toUpperCase() + yourName.slice(1, ).toLowerCase();`